carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Method information
 """"""""""""""""""

-Methods defined in a class (as well as any global functions) should also be documented properly.
-A quick note about what it does and a description of the borderline behaviour is all that is necessary here (unless something particularly tricky or insidious is going on).
-The hope is that people can figure out how to use your interfaces without reading the code itself.
+Methods and global functions should also be documented.
+A quick note about what it does and a description of the edge cases is all that is necessary here.
+The reader should be able to understand how to use interfaces without reading the code itself.

-Good things to talk about here are what happens when something unexpected
-happens: does the method return null?
-Abort?
-Format your hard disk?
+Good things to talk about here are what happens when something unexpected happens, for instance, does the method return null?

 Comment Formatting
 ^^^^^^^^^^^^^^^^^^

-In general, prefer C++ style comments (``//`` for normal comments, ``///`` for ``doxygen`` documentation comments).
-They take less space, require less typing, don't have nesting problems, etc.  There are a few cases when it is useful to use C style (``/* */``) comments however:
+In general, prefer C++-style comments (``//`` for normal comments, ``///`` for ``doxygen`` documentation comments).
+There are a few cases when it is useful to use C-style (``/* */``) comments however:

 #.
-When writing C code: Obviously if you are writing C code, use C style
-   comments.
+When writing C code to be compatible with C89.

 #.
 When writing a header file that may be ``#include``\d by a C source file.

 #.
-When writing a source file that is used by a tool that only accepts C style
+When writing a source file that is used by a tool that only accepts C-style
    comments.

 #.
 When documenting the significance of constants used as actual parameters in
    a call.
 This is most helpful for ``bool`` parameters, or passing ``0`` or ``nullptr``.
-Typically you add the formal parameter name, which ought to be meaningful.
+The comment should contain the parameter name, which ought to be meaningful.
 For example, it's not clear what the parameter means in this call:

    .. code-block:: c++